gusmairs/dsi-flask-md/README.txt

-To run the demo, start the built-in Python HTTP server by
+Quick demo of a web app with Flask running the server and jQuery/JavaScript running the client side.

-    python -m brython --server
+To run the demo from the command line:

-The default port is 8080.
-To specify another port:
+  > export FLASK_APP=jq_app.py

-    python -m brython --server --port 8081
+  > export FLASK_ENV=development (auto-reloads with changes)

-Then load http://localhost:<port>/demo.html in the browser address bar.
+  > flask run

-For more information please visit http://brython.info.
+The default port is 5000.
+Control-C to kill the process.